 You want to register a user?
 Add a registerUser function.

-This is straight forward enough, but I cannot emphasize this pattern enough!
-Translate each step of any use case into functions of your application layer.
+This is straight forward enough, but I can not emphasize this pattern enough!
+Translate your use case and each step it includes directly into functions of your application layer.

 fun registerUser (...) { ... }